jeffreykegler/old_kollos/notes/misc/constant_space.md

 For a small grammar, it is not hard to write the above rules by hand.
 For large grammars, there is nothing to prevent the rewrite from being automated.

+## Nulling symbols

+Above, we assumed that no symbols are nulling.
+Where a rule has nulling symbols on its RHS, we make the following adjustments.

+* There are no split pairs for dotted rules with the dot before a nulling symbol.

+* This implies that the only split pair for a nulling rule is the prediction split pair.

 [ *Corrected to here* ]